theparssa27/theparssa27.github.io/index.md

 # Kinetic Four
-Kinetic Four is a hardware twist on the classic Connect Four™ created by a team of EE-Emerge students @ UC Davis.
+Kinetic Four is a hardware twist on the classic Connect Four™ created by the 2022-23 team of EE-Emerge students @ UC Davis.

 # About the Project:
 TO BE ADDED with pictures, description, etc